ForcesWatch submission to Defence Select Committee inquiry on Military Casualties

 - Future research could also better account for personnel who show some symptoms of mental ill-health but are not counted as full ‘cases’ of a specific ‘disorder’.

 - A large number of veterans of the Iraq and Afghanistan wars are likely to need mental health support services for years to come.
-The rapid growth of third sector services over the last decade is largely welcome, but appears to be associated with widespread media coverage of British personnel at war during this period.
 It falls to the state to take prime responsibility for ensuring that the long-term welfare needs of injured veterans are met.
-That is an expensive undertaking, which it behoves any government to appreciate and accept before deciding whether to send young men and women to war
+That is an expensive undertaking, which it behoves any government to appreciate and accept before deciding whether to send young men and women to war.